iobuild/io_ask/README.md

 ## Run the installer

 **Ensure that you first of all have a `User` model and some sort of authentication system set up**.
 We would recommend going with [Devise](http://github.com/plataformatec/devise), but it's up to you.
-All io_ask needs is a model to link topics and posts to.
+All io_ask needs is a model to link topics and comments to.

 Run the installer and answer any questions that pop up.
 There's sensible defaults there if you don't want to answer them.